binarytrails/ring-api/README.md

 #### Interpreter

-It was tested using IPython.
+It was tested using IPython. **It wasn't designed to be run with the REST Server.**

     from ring_api import client